Contemporary Dance forms an important part of the multifaceted training of dancers today.

 To meet this need, at Highgate Ballet School we offer contemporary dance classes at three levels and an annual Choreography Showcase for children ages 8 to 18.
 Fledgling HBS choreographers are encouraged to enter the annual Cecchetti Choreographic Competition held in London in March.

 We are delighted and proud to support and encourage the creation of new choreography which is an important part of the ethos of Highgate Ballet School!

 Contemporary Dance on Thursday evenings with Amy Foskett

-Miss Amy teaches 2 contemporary classes, which take place at the URC on Thursday evenings during term time for junior level dancers ages 8-12 at 6.30pm and senior level dancers ages 11+.
+Miss Amy teaches our contemporary classes, which take place at the URC on Thursday evenings during term time for senior level dancers ages 8 11+ at 6.10pm.
 Classes focus on the technical foundations of contemporary dance, exploring floor work, leaps and travelling phrases.
 As well as the technical side of the class, dancers co-create choreography.
 Focusing on making their own dances through different tasks culminates in a performance of a full class dance at the end of each term.
 New students can attend a free trial class before enrolling for the term.

 HBS Choreographic Collective on Saturday mornings with Maddy Woolf